 It is recognised that the matrix of some forensic specimens may be "unique" in some way (e.g. putrefied or embalmed) such that it is difficult or impossible to obtain a similar matrix for the preparation of reliable calibrators and controls.
 In these circumstances, the use of a "standard addition" procedure may be preferable to a conventionally calibrated assay.
 In the method of "standard addition" known amounts of analytes are added to specimen aliquots and quantification carried out by comparing the proportional response of the fortified aliquots with that of the unknown specimen.
-Use of an internal standard and a multiple point calibration is critical to check for matrix effects.
+Use of an internal standard and a multiple point calibration is critical to check for potential interferences from unique biological samples.